 - Ivermectin - considered the best treatment option by many vets.
 This drug is used off-label for Demodex mites and not to be used in Collies or Collie-crosses.

 - Amitraz (Mitaban) dips - approved by the FDA, but not to be used on small dogs or dogs younger than 4 months.
-Labor-intensive to apply, side effects possible.
+Labor-intensive to apply, requiring multiple treatments spaced 2 weeks apart.
+Side effects can be mild and transient, but sometimes severe.

 - Milbemycin oxime (Interceptor) - this heartworm preventative, when used on a daily basis, may be effective against generalized demodicosis.
-The cost may be a prohibiting factor, however.
+Cost may be a prohibiting factor, however.

 - Promeris/Advantage Multi - have been used with mixed results for demodicosis.
 Please consult with your veterinarian.

-Dogs affected with demodicosis should be checked for other parasites (skin, ears, intestinal), be on a healthy diet, and have any other health problems addressed for maximum effectiveness of the demodicosis treatment.
+Dogs affected with demodicosis should be checked for other parasites (skin, ears, intestinal) and treated accordingly.
+They should ingest a healthy and balanced diet and have any other health problems addressed for maximum effectiveness of the demodicosis treatment.
 Dogs being treated for demodicosis should not be given corticosteroids.
 Dogs with concurrent bacterial skin infections often need oral or injectable antibiotics.

 Demodicosis is often a prolonged treatment protocol of weeks or months.
-Two negative skin scrapings, one month apart confirm case resolution.
+Two negative skin scrapings, one month apart confirm successful treatment.